TomBlanks/TomBlanks/README.md

 ## A note on my repositories

 Most of my repos are private.
-These repos above are write-ups — results, diagrams and sample outputs.

 The bulk of my code is assessed university coursework, and Nottingham asks students not to publish it — later cohorts may be set the same briefs.